 Election: The voting process used to identify an individual from a number of individuals.

+Group of Companies: An economic entity composed of distinct legal entities consolidated in the financial statements of the said economic entity.
+One of the legal entities is the Parent Company and the others are the Subsidiaries.
+A Group of Companies is composed of more than one (1) legal entity.

 Guest: An entity fulfilling the criteria to become a future Individual Member, which has been granted temporary participation rights in the 3GPP

 Individual Member: A member of an Organizational Partner having participation rights within that Organizational Partner and which has registered to take part in 3GPP.